When to use ellaOne®

 If you have unprotected sex again after taking ellaOne®, it will not stop you from becoming pregnant.
 You should use a barrier method, such as condoms, every time you have sex until your next period.
 If you are currently taking the contraceptive pill, continue to use it as usual, starting the day after taking ellaOne®.
 Be sure to also use condoms every time you have sex until your next period.

-ellaOne® will NOT interrupt an existing pregnancy
+ellaOne® does NOT interrupt an existing pregnancy

 ellaOne® works by delaying egg release.
 If you are pregnant it is too late for emergency contraception because it works to prevent the start of a pregnancy.
 Do not take ellaOne® if you are already pregnant.